Home > Library > Research Methodology > Quantitative Research Questionnaire – Types & Examples

 Step 4: Use Easy and Clear Language

-Another thing to keep in mind while writing questions for a quantitative research questionnaire is to use easy and clear language.
-As you know, quantitative research is done to measure specific and simple responses in empirical form, and using easy and understandable language in questions makes a huge difference.
+Another thing to keep in mind when writing questions for a quantitative research questionnaire is to use clear and concise language.

 Step 5: Be Specific About The Topic